 - More dynamic range: Captures a broader range of light and dark details (0.7 EV of extra DR).

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (4400k vs 3680k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (4400k vs 3680k dots).

-- Easier setting verification: Has a control panel on top to check shooting parameters.
+- Easier setting verification: Features a control panel on top to check shooting parameters.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - Longer lasting: Gets more shots (400 versus 300) out of a single battery charge.